ainc/awesomeincu-2015/_courses/weekofcode.md

 <img src="/img/week-of-code-relay.jpg" style="max-width:100%;" alt="Week of Code Relay">

-### Outcomes

-- Develop a Mobile App with Android
+### In this course, your student will:

-- Create a Website with HTML, CSS, and JavaScript
+- Create a video game, website, and a mobile app in one week
-- Design and develop a Video Game with Unity 3D / C#
+- Build a foundation of HTML, CSS, JavaScript, Android, C#, Unity 3D
-- Build skills that can be used in college and beyond
-- Demo a final project at the end of the camp
+- Think like a computer with logic and gates
+- Analyze how programs work and how code functions
+- Develop computational thinking skills

+### Your student will take home:

+- Project files and portfolio

 {% include woc-buttons.html %}